 Why Vechain Burns VTHO Tokens

 As mentioned above, VTHO is the utility token of Vechain.
-This token is used to pay transaction fees, and is not ment as a speculative investment.
+This token is used to pay transaction fees and is not meant as a speculative investment.

-It is constructed to remain relatively flat in terms of price movements, giving businesses a predictable cost for running their programs on the Vechain blockchain.
+It is constructed to remain relatively flat in terms of price movements, giving businesses predictable costs for running their programs on the Vechain blockchain.

-Great, but if the token burn is 70% of the transaction fees, wouldn’t the supply of VTHO gradually go to zero?
+Why then, wouldn’t the supply of VTHO gradually go to zero if the token burn is 70% of the transaction fees?
 What do we do when we run out of VTHO?

 This is where VET comes in:

-All wallets holding VET are rewarded with VHTO every single day.
+All wallets holding VET are rewarded with VTHO every single day.
 Nodes receive an extra reward on top of the basic rate of 0.000432 VTHO per VET per day.

-Basically, nodes receive extra VHTO.
-This way, the supply of VTHO avoids its apparent divergence to zero.
+So there you have the answer – Nodes receive extra VTHO.
+This way, the supply of VTHO avoids its apparent convergence to zero.

 Let’s get more specific: Exactly how much VTHO is burned vs. created?

-The Four Ways VTHO is Distributed, And How Much Of It Is Being Burned
+The Four Ways VTHO is Distributed, And How Much Is Being Burned

 Essentially, there are four ways to earn VTHO: